All Episodes

 And it let loose with this enormous eruption, the CME.

-And the particles take a while to get here, and they'll probably be streaming past us for the next 24
+And the particles take a while to get here, and they'll probably be streaming past us for the next 24 hours or so if you go outside.

-The prime time.
 By all means, don't miss it now.

-You're not going to see this again, but I'm looking out directly north.
+You're not going to see this again.

-I can see Polaris.
+If I'm looking now directly north, I can see Polaris.

-The one thing you don't want to do, Richard, before you wake anybody up anywhere, is check the weather forecast.
+The one thing you don't want to do, Richard, before you wake anybody up anywhere is check the weather forecast.

-You know, when you wake them up, it's alright, but when they go outside and it's raining, they're going to come back to the phone not happy.
+But when they go outside and it's raining, they're going to come back to the phone not happy.

 Sure.